aoifem1/IFTTT_to_AWS/README.md

 The following example shows you how to send a HTTP POST request to your AWS account at specific times everyday, and print this information to console.
 The setup involves the following steps:

-1. AWS RESTful API Development
+1. AWS Lambda Development
-2. AWS Lambda Development
+2. AWS RESTful API Development
 3. IFTTT Setup

-# 1. AWS RESTful API Development
+# 1. AWS Lambda

-# 2. AWS Lambda
+- Open the AWS Lambda console under your account
 - Copy the code 'HTTP_POST_Simple' , into the Lambda console.
 - Make sure the console is setup to use Node.js.
 - Change the IAM Permissions to allow API Gateway to communicate with AWS Lambda.
 The settings can be found at the bottom of the Lambda console: